Ruthvik-reddy-A/Rectifier-based-buck-converter-prototype-for-charging-applications/README.md

-In the present-day scenario, we use a lot of chargers and electrical storage devices, as the world is moving more towards electrical side, we need highly efficient power converters and storage devices
+In the present-day scenario, we use a lot of chargers and electrical storage devices, as the world is moving more towards electrical side, we need highly efficient power converters and storage devices.

-The importance of using diode rectifier buck converter is:  High Efficiency
+The importance of using diode rectifier buck converter is:  High Efficiency, Compact Size, Low Cost, Wide Input Voltage.
-                                                            Compact Size
-                                                            Low Cost
-                                                            Wide Input Voltage

 Diode rectifier based buck converter is a type of DC-DC converter that uses a diode rectifier and a buck converter to efficiently step down a higher input voltage to a lower output voltage.